NCERT Solutions for Class 11 Biology Chapter 1 - The Living World

 Botanical Gardens conserve living plant species for research and education.

-Herbaria maintain pressed and dried plant specimens for facilitating the identification and classification of species.
+Herbaria maintain pressed and dried plant specimens to facilitate the identification and classification of species.
+Students can refer to NCERT Solutions for Class 11 Biology Chapter 1, The Living World, for a more detailed explanation.

 "Diversity in the Living World" is the extensive diversity of life forms on Earth.
 It includes various species of plants, animals, microorganisms, and their specialized adaptations to varied environments.